Last Updated on August 7, 2022 by Max

 Water vapor thermal therapy (WVTT or Rezum).

-The most recent analysis of the WVTT efficacy by Miller et al. (2020) included five cohorts studies comprising 514 patients.
+The most recent analysis of the WVTT efficacy by Miller et al. (2020) included five cohort studies comprising 514 patients.
 The mean prostate volume across the studies ranged from 45 to 53 ml.
 Follow-up time varied in each study and ranged from 6 to 48 months.
 All WVTT surgeries were successfully completed without procedure-related complications.

 Advantages of the WVTT: